Philadelphia Restaurants Hoping Return Of Indoor Dining Signals Start Of Eventual Return To Normalcy

-PHILADELPHIA (CBS) — Indoor dining resumes Saturday in Philadelphia, but with restrictions.
+PHILADELPHIA (CBS) — You can go back to your favorite table at your favorite Philadelphia restaurant.
+Starting today, indoor dining is back, but there are a few restrictions.
 Capacity is limited to 25%.
 Some in the restaurant industry are hopeful this is the start of an eventual return to normalcy.

 “No one’s really asked restaurant owners what we think about it so we’re kind of just reacting and it is what it is,” Anthony Notafranceso said.